Flawless Sabrina: Later career

-In 2008 Flawless Sabrina appeared in the theatrical production Notorious Beauty in New York City.
-Sabrina played a drug-induced vision of a thin, ghostly, violin player in Dorian, a 2009 four-channel video installation by Michelle Handelman.
-Sabrina was also featured in Handelman's 2014 multichannel video installation Irma Vep, The Last Breath, influenced by Musidora, known for playing Irma Vep in the 1915 film Les Vampires.
+In 2008, Doroshow appeared in the New York theatrical production Notorious Beauty.
+The following year, Doroshow appeared as a drug-induced vision of a thin, ghostly violinist in Dorian, a four-channel video installation by Michelle Handelman.
+Doroshow was also featured in Handelman's 2014 multichannel video installation Irma Vep, The Last Breath, which was influenced by the character Irma Vep, played by Musidora in the 1915 film Les Vampires.